William Knapp Thorn: Biography

-Thorn along with James Gordon Bennett, Jr. were founders of the defunct Pau Polo Club.
+Thorn along with James Gordon Bennett, Jr., who had also served as master of the Pau Hunt, were founders of the defunct Pau Polo Club.

-He contributes to the development of cars and motorsport in the region of Pau.
-He and Georges Nitot founded the Automobile-club of Bearn, which organised the first motor races in the southwest of France in 1899.
+He contributed to the development of cars and motorsport in the region of Pau.
+He and Georges Nitot founded the Automobile-club of Bearn, which organized the first motor races in the southwest of France in 1899.
 This race became the famous Pau Grand Prix which is still popular today.

 Thorn died in Pau on November 16, 1910 and was interred at Green-Wood Cemetery on January 9, 1911.